 This ELISA is designed for the quantitative determination of retinol-binding protein RBP/RBP4 in plasma, serum and urine.

 In a first incubation step, RBP/RBP4 in the samples is bound to polyclonal rabbit anti RBP/RBP4 antibodies, immobilised on the microtitre plate.
 A peroxidase-conjugated anti RBP/RBP4 antibody is used for detection and quantification, and tetramethylbenzidine (TMB) as a peroxidase substrate.
-A dose-response curve of absorbance unit (optical density at 450 nm) vs. concentration is generated using the values obtained from standard.
-RBP/RBP4 present in the patient samples is determined directly from this curve.
+The concentration of Retinol-binding protein RBP/RBP4 can be quantified by referring the optical density of the calibrator to a lot-dependent master calibration curve.